Magazine: Types

-Targeting women

-Fashion
+There are many types of magazines.
+While some zero in on topics such as niche trade journals, cutting-edge research, or women's mags, others include topics like religion and pop culture.
+These may include deliciously satirical, dead serious, or a laugh-out-loud funny.

+Categories

+Based on periodicity

+Magazines are often categorised by their frequencies of publication (i.e., as weeklies, monthlies, quarterlies, etc.).

+Based on target audience and subject

+Women's fashion

+The first women's magazine targeted toward wives and mothers was published in 1852.
 In the 1920s, new magazines appealed to young German women with a sensuous image and advertisements for the appropriate clothes and accessories they would want to purchase.
 The glossy pages of Die Dame and Das Blatt der Hausfrau displayed the "Neue Frauen", "New Girl" – what Americans called the flapper.
 This ideal young woman was chic, financially independent, and an eager consumer of the latest fashions.
 Magazines kept her up to date on fashion, arts, sports, and modern technology such as automobiles and telephones.

 Parenting

-The first women's magazine targeted toward wives and mothers was published in 1852.
-Through the use of advice columns, advertisements, and various publications related to parenting, women's magazines have influenced views of motherhood and child-rearing.
+Other women's magazines have influenced views of motherhood and child-rearing through the use of advice columns, advertisements, and articles related to parenting.
 Mass-marketed women's magazines have shaped and transformed cultural values related to parenting practices.
 As such, magazines targeting women and parenthood have exerted power and influence over ideas about motherhood and child-rearing.

 Religion

-Religious groups have used magazines for spreading and communicating religious doctrine for over 100 years.
-The Friend was founded in Philadelphia in 1827 at the time of a major Quaker schism; it has been continually published and was renamed Friends Journal when the rival Quaker groups formally reconciled in the mid-1950s.